Continuous-Time Distributed Seeking for Variational Generalized Nash Equilibrium of Online Game

 \section{Abstract}

-This paper mainly investigates a class of distributed generalized Nash equilibrium (GNE) seeking problems for online nonmonotone game with time-varying coupling inequality constraints.
-Based on a time-varying control gain, a novel continuous-time distributed GNE seeking algorithm is proposed, which realizes the constant regret bound and sublinear fit bound, matching those of the criteria for online optimization problems.
-Furthermore, to reduce unnecessary communication among players, a dynamic event-triggered mechanism involving internal variables is introduced into the distributed GNE seeking algorithm, while the constant regret bound and sublinear fit bound are still achieved.
+This paper mainly investigates a class of distributed Variational Generalized Nash Equilibrium (VGNE) seeking problems for both online noncooperative games and online aggregative games with time-varying coupling inequality constraints.
+Two novel continuous-time distributed VGNE seeking algorithms are proposed, which realize the constant regret bound and sublinear fit bound, superior to those of the criteria for online optimization problems and online games.
+Furthermore, to reduce unnecessary communication among players, a dynamic event-triggered mechanism involving internal variables is introduced into the distributed VGNE seeking algorithm, while the constant regret bound and sublinear fit bound are still maintained.
 Also, the Zeno behavior is strictly prohibited.
-Finally, a numerical example is given to demonstrate the validity of the theoretical results.
+Moreover, we further investigate the impact of communication noise on the player's measurement of its neighbors' relative states.
+It is demonstrated that both the regret and fit bounds remain valid as long as the noise level is not excessively large.
+This result reveals, to some extent, the proposed algorithm's noise-resilient capability.
+Finally, an online Uncrewed Aerial Vehicle (UAV) swarm game and an online Nash-Cournot game are given to demonstrate the validity of the theoretical results.